 As part of brand and product PR campaigns, PR professionals build relations with influencers like these in order to get them to use, endorse and promote their clients’ products.

-At Polkadot PR, we specialise in brand and product PR, and over the last 10 years, we harnessed the incredible power of influencers to generate awareness, desire, interest, action and loyalty for our clients.
+At Polkadot Communications, we specialise in brand and product PR, and over the last 10 years, we harnessed the incredible power of influencers to generate awareness, desire, interest, action and loyalty for our clients.

 Where these endorsements result in links from websites, blogs and social networks to the organisation’s website, the direct SEO benefits can also be seen.